Hurdy-gurdy: Regional types

-Large wheel

 Large-wheeled instruments (wheel diameters between 14 and 17 cm, or about 5.5 – 6.6 inches) are traditionally found in Western Europe.
 These instruments generally have a narrow keybox with drone strings that run outside the keybox.
 They also generally have more strings, and doubling or tripling of the melody string is common.
 Some modern instruments have as many as fifteen strings played by the wheel, although the most common number is six.